Q What is MERTS?

 Q Can I work with more than one committee on my computer?

 It is acceptable to contain several committee files on one computer.
-Please note these files should be clearly identified to prevent confusion with other files (i.e. SmithStateRep, JonesStateSenate).
+Each committee file should be created using the appropriate MERTS module for the committee type (e.g. Candidate Committees must use the Candidate Committee Module).
+Please note these files should be clearly identified to prevent confusion with other files (e.g. SmithStateRep, JonesStateSenate).
 A separate password for uploading reports will be required for each committee.

 Q What type of computer system is required to use MERTS?